psyinfra/onyo/README.md

   - `--quiet`: Silence the output (requires the `--yes` flag)
   - `--yes`: Respond "yes" to the prompt and run non-interactively
-- `onyo edit asset`:
+- `onyo edit asset...`:

-  Open the `asset` file using the default text editor specified by the environment variable `EDITOR` (`nano` and then `vi` are used as fallbacks).
+  Open the `asset` file(s) using the default text editor specified by the environment variable `EDITOR` (`nano` and then `vi` are used as fallbacks).

+  When multiple asset files are given, Onyo will open them in sequence.
   - `--non-interactive`: Suppress opening of editor

   TODO: Describe validation